ZhangXIHe/hello-world/README.md

 # hello-world
 This is the first repository
 # my name is zhanghe
-# this is my first time use github;
+this is my first time that use github;